KidkArolis/jetpack/README.md

     $ jetpack --dir ~/projects/manyverse

-To build the app for production to a `dist` directory:

-    $ jetpack build
+## Use jetpack with an API

+Another goal of jetpack is to help you build real, useful, production apps end to end.
+Very often in addition to developing the clientside application, you are also developing some sort of an API.
+Jetpack has a few features to make building such apps easier.

-Run your API server in addition to jetpack dev server:
+First, you can run your API server in addition to jetpack dev server using a single command:

+    $ jetpack -x                  // defaults to executing `node .`
-    $ jetpack -x 'node ./api'
+    $ jetpack -x 'nodemon ./api'  // provide any command to execute

-Inspect the bundle size and make up:

-    $ jetpack inspect

-If you want to switch away from using jetpack and jump into raw webpack (*coming soon*):

-    $ jetpack unstrap
+    $ jetpack -x 'rails s'        // doesn't even have to be done

+Jetpack also provides an ability to proxy requests to your api or mount the development server to your application server using the `jetpack/handle` middleware.

 ## CLI Documentation